Undevcover/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 10. Write a function that deletes the node at index index of a listint_t linked list
 11. Write a function that reverses a listint_t linked list
 12. Write a function that prints a listint_t linked list
-13. Write a function that frees a listint_t list.
+13. Write a function that frees a listint_t list
+14. Write a function that finds the loop in a linked list